argoproj/argoproj/community/feature-status.md

 eventually be removed from the code base.
 1. _Beta_ features can transition to _Stable_.
-1. If for some reason a _Beta_ feature fails to be promoted, it could eventually be removed from the code base followed from at least one release deprecation period.
+1. If for some reason a _Beta_ feature fails to be promoted, it could eventually be removed from the code base followed by at least one release deprecation period.
-1. If a serious issue is identified in a stable feature that justifies it to be removed, it will follow at least two releases deprecation period.
+1. If a serious issue is identified in a stable feature that justifies it to be removed, it will happen after a deprecation period of at least two releases.

 If a _Beta_ or _Stable_ feature is decided to be removed, it will respect a deprecation period.
 The information will be available in the release notes and in the official documentation for that given feature.

-The diagram bellow represents the possible transitions features can
+The diagram below represents the possible transitions features can
 have:

 ```